2004 Miami Dolphins season: Schedule

+Season summary

+Week 2

+The loss ended the Dolphins' nine-game winning streak against the Bengals, losing to them for the first time since the 1977 season.

 "The Night That Courage Wore Orange"

 On December 20, the 2–11 Dolphins upset the 12–1 defending and eventual Super Bowl champion Patriots on Monday Night Football by a score of 29–28.
 Late in the game, A. J. Feeley threw a game-winning touchdown to Derrius Thompson on 4th down and 10.
 Bleacher Report writer Thomas Galicia nicknamed the game "The Night That Courage Wore Orange".